AgentEnder/craigory-dev/libs/presentations/src/presentation-data/that-conf-wi-2023-benchmarking/slides.md

   - Clients with 1k+ projects in a single workspace, so we have to be very careful about performance.
   - Value is based on speeding up development, so we have to be very careful about any overhead our tool adds.
   - Frontend tooling is getting faster overall, so any overhead we add is a larger slice of the pie now.

 ---

+# Agenda

+1. Why Benchmarking?
+1. The Scientific Method
+2. Implementation
+3. Transparency and Honesty

+---